-The Government of Chile requires that imported food and agricultural products be accompanied three certificates: Certificate of Origin, Certificate of Free Sale, and the Sanitary or Phytosanitary declaration.
+The Government of Chile requires that all imported food and agricultural products be accompanied by three documents: Certificate of Origin, Certificate of Free Sale, and the Sanitary or Phytosanitary Certificate.

-a.
-Certificate of Origin: This certificate certifies the country of origin where the goods were grown, produced or manufactured.
-It is used to establish whether or not a preferential duty rate is applicable.
-This document must accompany the product from origin.
-A sample certificate is included in the Appendix.

-- b.
-Certificate Free Sale: This is a document issued by the U.S. State Departments of Agriculture where the product is from.
-It certifies that the product has sanitary authorization to be sold in the country and establishes the approval conditions.
-This document must be issued in the United States and accompany the product/shipment from its origin.
-A sample certificate is included in Appendix. - c.
-Sanitary and Phytosanitary certification: There are two specific import certificates required for differing agricultural products.
-A sanitary certificate is required for animal products, and a phytosanitary certificate is required for plant products (i.e. fruits, vegetables).
-Some products like potatoes and garlic need a special import permit to be issued each time they are exported to Chile. - Sanitary Certificate: A document issued by the sanitary authority of the country of origin for the product, certifying that the animal products and byproducts have been carefully examined and comply with all the sanitary requirements of the importing country.
+- a.
+Certificate of Origin: This certificate states the product's country of origin.
+The purpose of this certificate is to establish if a preferential duty rate is applicable.
+This document must always accompany the product .
+In the United States, the office of Customs and Border Protection issues this certificate.
+You can find a sample of the certificate in the Attachment. - b.
+Certificate of Free Sale: This document certifies that the product has sanitary authorization and is sold in the country of origin.
+In the United States, State Departments of Agriculture and Public Health issue this certificate.
+This document must always accompany the product .
+You can find a sample of the certificate in the Attachment. - c.
+Sanitary or Phytosanitary Certificate: Depending on the nature of the product, one of the following two import certificates must be obtained.
+A sanitary certificate is required for animal products, and a phytosanitary certificate is required for plant products (i.e. fruits, vegetables). - Sanitary Certificate: In the United States, this document is issued by the Food Safety Inspection Service (FSIS) for all meat products, and by the Agricultural Marketing Service (AMS) for dairy products.
+It certifies that the animal product and byproducts were carefully examined and comply with all the sanitary requirements of Chile.
 This certificate may include specific declarations.
-A sample certificate is included in the Appendix.
+A sample certificate is included in the Attachment.